kubanmar/madas-docs/modules/material.rst

     All data that is obtained from external databases is stored in the materials `data` attribute.

-    All data that is computed using `simdatframe` is stored in the materials `properties` attribute.
+    All data that is computed using `madas` is stored in the materials `properties` attribute.

-.. automodule:: simdatframe.material
+.. automodule:: madas.material
     :members: